-When the Audit Committee has to draw up a mandatory report, in doing so Directors who are members of this Committee and affected by the Related-Party Transaction may not participate.
+When the Audit Committee has to draw up a mandatory report, in doing so Directors who are members of the Committee and affected by the Related-Party Transaction may not participate.

-In keeping with the procedure described above, on 11 December 2023, the Task Force wrote up its annual report reviewing the key activities it had carried out over 2023 in relation to scrutiny of Related-Party Transactions.
-The report was reviewed by the Audit Committee and submitted to the Board.
-It concluded that in the course of 2023 no transactions had been carried out which had to be subjected to the Related-Party Transactions procedure pursuant to the Related-Party Transactions Protocol, the Regulations of the Board of Directors and the applicable regulatory framework.
+In keeping with the procedure described above, on 9 December 2024, the Task Force wrote up its annual report reviewing the key activities it had carried out over 2024 in relation to scrutiny of Related-Party Transactions.
+The report was reviewed by the Audit Committee and submitted to the Board of Directors.
+It concluded that in the course of 2024 no transactions had been carried out which had to be subjected to the Related-Party Transactions procedure pursuant to the Related-Party Transactions Protocol, the Regulations of the Board of Directors and the applicable regulatory framework.
+The Operating Group considers that it has complied with the standards set out in the Protocol and that it has dealt satisfactorily with the matters within its competence during the financial year 2024.

 D.2.
 Give individual details of transactions that are significant due to their amount or of importance due to their subject matter carried out between the company or its subsidiaries and shareholders holding 10% or more of the voting rights or who are represented on the board of directors of the company, indicating which has been the competent body for its approval and if any affected shareholder or director has abstained.
-In the event that the board of directors has responsibility, indicate if the proposed resolution has been approved by the board without a vote against it by the majority of the independents:
+In the event that the board of directors has responsibility, indicate if the proposed resolution has been approved by the board without a vote against it by the majority of the independents.

-Name or company name of shareholder or any of its subsidiaries % Sharehol ding Name or corporate name of the company or subsidiary Nature of the relationsh ip Type of transaction and other information required for its evaluation Amount (thousands of euros) Approvi ng body Identity of the significan t sharehold er or director who has abstained The proposal to the board, if applicable, has been approved by the board without a vote against by a majority of independents N/A N/A N/A N/A N/A N/A N/A N/A N/A
+Name or company name of shareholder or any of its subsidiaries % Shareholdin g Name or corporate name of the company or subsidiary Nature of the relationship Type of transaction and other information required for its evaluation Amount (thousands of euros) Approving body Identity of the significant shareholder or director who has abstained The proposal to the board, if applicable, has been approved by the board without a vote against by a majority of independents N/A N/A N/A N/A N/A N/A N/A N/A N/A

 D.3.
 Give individual details of the transactions that are significant due to their amount or relevant due to their subject matter carried out by the company or its subsidiaries with the administrators or managers of the company, including those transactions carried out with entities that the administrator or manager controls or controls jointly, indicating the competent body for its approval and if any affected shareholder or director has abstained.
-In the event that the board of directors has responsibility, indicate if the proposed resolution has been approved by the board without a vote against it by the majority of the independents:
+In the event that the board of directors has responsibility, indicate if the proposed resolution has been approved by the board without a vote against it by the majority of the independents.

-Name or company name of the administrator rs or managers or their controlled or jointly controlled entities Name or corporate name of the company or Relationship Nature of the transaction and other information necessary for its evaluation Amount (thousands of euros) Approving body Identity of the sharehold er or director who has abstained The proposal to the board, if applicable, has been approved by the board without a vote against by a majority of independents N/A N/A N/A N/A N/A N/A N/A N/A
+Name or company name of the administrators or managers or their controlled or jointly controlled entities Name or corporate name of the company or subsidiary Relationship Nature of the transaction and other information necessary for its evaluation Amount (thousands of euros) Approving body Identity of the shareholde r or director who has abstained The proposal to the board, if applicable, has been approved by the board without a vote against by a majority of independents N/A N/A N/A N/A N/A N/A N/A N/A